vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from a Third-Party hosted Exchange Server.md

 +++
-title = "Cutover Exchange Online Migration from a Third-Party hosted Exchange Server" description = "A flexible and quick way to migrate all emails, contacts, tasks, and other data from a third-party hosted and managed Exchange Server to Office 365 Exchange Online." date = 2018-02-01
+title = "Cutover Exchange Online Migration from a Third-Party hosted Exchange Server" description = "A flexible and quick way to migrate all emails, contacts, tasks, and other data from a third-party hosted and managed Exchange Server to Microsoft  365 Exchange Online." date = 2018-02-01

 [taxonomies]